 TUCSON, Ariz. – As educational institutions began to move courses online because of COVID-19 concerns, librarians and other educators, in service to their students, are experiencing an immediate increased need for easy-to-use, engaging e-learning tools.
-In response, Sidecar Learning, a startup launched based on software developed at the University of Arizona Libraries, has announced that it is offering free licenses to all U.S. higher education institutions until May 31, 2020.
+In response, Sidecar Learning(link is external), a startup launched based on software developed at the University of Arizona Libraries, has announced that it is offering free licenses to all U.S. higher education institutions until May 31, 2020.

 “We worked hard to develop this platform, and with today’s crisis, we now have the opportunity to use it to impact tens if not hundreds of thousands of students,” co-inventor and UArizona Associate Librarian Jason Dewland said.
 “We’re happy to be able to make this contribution.”